darthkrallt/AO3rdr/README.md

   - Multi article works- eg, authors that don't use the standard chapters, but instead have one "chapter" per work
   - Check author for update
-  - Sync between devices (would require a server and a license agreement)

 LICENSE
 -------